Ronnie Spector: 1970–1982: Solo career and Siren

 In February 1971, Ronnie Spector recorded the song "Try Some, Buy Some/Tandoori Chicken" at Abbey Road Studios during Phil's work with George Harrison.
 Written by Harrison, and produced by both Harrison and Phil, her debut solo single was released on Apple Records in April 1971.
 It peaked at No. 77 on the Billboard Hot 100 in May 1971.
 Although the single was not a big hit, its backing track was used two years later for Harrison's own version of the song, on his chart-topping Living in the Material World album.
 "Try Some, Buy Some" had another lasting influence when John Lennon recorded "Happy Xmas (War Is Over)" later the same year and asked Phil (co-producing again) to reproduce the mandolin-laden Wall of Sound he had created for that single.
 Lennon liked the rockabilly B-side too; he sang it at his birthday party in New York City in October 1971 (a recording of which has appeared on bootlegs).
-Ronnie Spector recorded other Harrison songs during those London sessions – including "You" and "When Every Song Is Sung" – but her versions were never released, even though a full album had been planned.
+Spector recorded other Harrison songs during those London sessions – including "You" and "When Every Song Is Sung" – but her versions were never released, even though a full album had been planned.

 After separating from Phil in 1972, she reformed the Ronettes (as Ronnie Spector and the Ronettes) with two new members (Chip Fields Hurd, the mother of actress Kim Fields, and Diane Linton) in 1973.
 They released a few singles on Buddah Records, but the records failed to chart.
-By 1975, Ronnie Spector was recording as a solo act.
+In 1973, Spector provided backing-vocals with Liza Minnelli for Alice Cooper's song "Teenage Lament '74" from the album Muscle of Love (1973).
+By 1975, Spector was recording as a solo act.
 She released the single "You'd Be Good For Me" on Tom Cat Records in 1975.
 In 1976, she sang a duet with Southside Johnny on the recording "You Mean So Much To Me", penned by Southside's longtime friend Bruce Springsteen.
 This was the final track on the Southside Johnny & the Asbury Jukes' debut album I Don't Want to Go Home.
 She also made appearances with the E Street Band the following year, including a cover version of Billy Joel's 1976 track "Say Goodbye to Hollywood".

-In her book, Ronnie Spector recounted several abortive attempts to recapture mainstream success throughout the 1970s and early 1980s, during which time she was perceived as an oldies act.
+In her book, Spector recounted several abortive attempts to recapture mainstream success throughout the 1970s and early 1980s, during which time she was perceived as an oldies act.
 She recorded her first solo album in 1980, Siren, produced by Genya Ravan.